The ultimate MUNICH oktoberfest 2025 guide

 WHAT IS OKTOBERFEST?

-Some facts about the modern Oktoberfest:
+Some fun facts about modern Oktoberfest:

 • Almost all guests dress in traditional Oktoberfest costumes, which for men is the lederhosen and for women a dirndl,

-The modern Oktoberfest covers 100 acres and features 17 large beer halls and 21 smaller tents, only serving beers from the six Munich breweries – Augustiner Bräu, Hacker-Pschorr-Bräu, Hofbräu-München, Löwenbräu, Paulaner, and Spaten-Franziskaner-Bräu.
+Oktoberfest covers 100 acres and features 17 large beer halls and 21 smaller tents, only serving beers from the six Munich breweries – Augustiner Bräu, Hacker-Pschorr-Bräu, Hofbräu-München, Löwenbräu, Paulaner, and Spaten-Franziskaner-Bräu.
 In addition to being local beers that obey German purity laws, they are typically served in a one-litre (34 fluid ounce) glass called a Maß.
 Outside the beer halls you will find traditional German food, Bavarian music and performers, and stomach-churning fairground rides and attractions.

 WHERE IS OKTOBERFEST?